 As I overheard him have this discussion with other radiologists, it reminded me of discussions I have had with various data analysts where they have expressed that often they don’t know what is the cause for the numbers showing a trend or anomaly.

-It seemed to me that radiologists do have a way tackle the problem of not knowing and I wondered if data analysts can learn from it.
-So, I asked my husband to share with me the method.
+It seemed to me that radiologists do have a way to tackle the problem of not knowing and I wondered if data analysts can learn from it.
+So, I asked my husband to share with me the method radiologists use.

-- Both are analysing and explaining the cause of the findings
+- Radiologists analyse and explain the cause of the findings.

 Now the way radiologists analyse a scan, is via a very structured approach.

 The method is called : SEQUENCE OF ANALYSING A SCAN .